2022's Dirty Dozen & Clean 15 Lists Are Out: Here's What To Know

 With that out of the way, here's the updated list:

-After washing, "nearly 70 percent of the non-organic fresh produce sold in the U.S. contains residues of potentially harmful chemical pesticide," the EWG report reads.
+After washing, more than 70% of non-organic fresh produce sold in the U.S. contained residues of pesticides, the report found.

-To rank each item from "clean" to "dirty," the EWG assigns it a score based on the percent of samples tested with detectable pesticides; percent of samples with two or more detectable pesticides; average number of pesticides found on a single sample; average amount of pesticides found, measured in parts per million; maximum number of pesticides found on a single sample; and total number of pesticides found on the crop.
+To rank each type of produce from "clean" to "dirty," the EWG assigns it a score based on the percent of samples tested with detectable pesticides; percent of samples with two or more detectable pesticides; average number of pesticides found on a single sample; average amount of pesticides found; maximum number of pesticides found on a single sample; and total number of pesticides found on the crop.

 "All categories are weighted equally since they convey different but equally relevant information about pesticide levels on produce," the report's methodology section reads.

-This means that the list indicates which crops tend to be treated with the highest volume and variety of pesticides and doesn't go so far as to definitively say which ones are the most risky from a human health perspective.
-Again, an important thing to point out!
+This means that the list indicates which crops tend to be treated with the highest volume and variety of pesticides and doesn't go so far as to definitively say which ones are the riskiest from a human health perspective.

 - Kale, collard, and mustard greens